Raeen123/phpy/README.md

 ***

-You can use python in php with its
+You can use python in php with it

 ***
 **Install**